-- ANX1502 for Autoimmune Indications: ANX1502 is a novel oral small molecule targeting classical complement, which we believe is first-in-kind.
-We are conducting an ongoing Phase 1 single-ascending dose, or or PD, of ANX1502 in healthy volunteers.
-ANX1502.
-Results from the Phase 1 trial are expected to be reported year-end 2023.
+- ANX1502 for Autoimmune Indications: We are advancing ANX1502, is a novel oral small molecule targeting inhibitor of classical complement which we believe is first-in-kind.
+We are conducting an ongoing In a Phase 1 single-ascending dose, or SAD, and multiple-ascending dose, or MAD, clinical trial in healthy volunteers designed to evaluate the safety, tolerability, pharmacokinetics, or PK, and pharmacodynamics, or PD, ANX1502 was generally well tolerated across cohorts with no serious adverse events, achieved target levels of ANX1502.
+Results from the Phase 1 trial are expected active drug and showed supportive impact on a PD biomarker of complement activity that support its advancement.
+We plan to be reported by year-end 2023.